Some say it’s as old as religion itself.

-Typically, Banisteriopsis caapi and a plant, Psychotria viridis, are brewed into tea.
+Typically, Banisteriopsis caapi and a plant, Psychotria viridis, are brewed into a tea.
 The word itself translates to “spirit”, “ancestor”, or “dead person” “vine.”

 The ayahuasca experience is pretty broad – it could be used to integrate pre- and unconscious processes, or emotion and consciousness.
-It’s also used to create art, wage war, divine meaning from the gods, and fight against illness.
+It’s also used to create art, wage war, divine meaning from the gods, and to fight against illness.

 Today, it’s legal in Brazil as of the ‘90s, and provisions are made for it as a religious exemption in the Americas, Europe, and Asia.

 This entheogen is most commonly linked to the Eleusinian Mysteries (initiations held annually to worship Demeter and Persephone in ancient Greece.)
-Translating to “to mix” or “to stir” in ancient Greek, there are iterations where kykoen appears to mean nothing more than beer – barley mixed with water.
+Translating to “to mix” or “to stir” in ancient Greek, there are iterations where kykoen appears to me nothing more than beer – barley mixed with water.

 However, there are other versions that contain ergot, which is a psychoactive fungus sharing similar alkaloids to LSD.

-In Greek literature, gods were often found drinking kykeon – either with wine and cheese or psychoactive substances.
+In Greek literature, gods were often found drinking kykeon – either with wine and cheese or the psychoactive substances.
 It’s notable, though, that kykeon was sometimes considered a pleasure for the lower classes.
 Wealthier classes appeared to have found it undignified.

 This list is in no way even close to complete.

-Iboga, which is the powdered root bark of the Tabernanthe iboga plant, is used in religious initiation ceremonies in West Africa.
+From Iboga, which is the powdered root bark of the Tabernanthe iboga plant, is used in religious initiation ceremonies in West Africa.
 The most active chemical, ibogaine, causes a dream-like state of euphoria ending in a sensation of rebirth.